roeycn/rick-and-morty-site/README.app.md

 We actually already created a basic theme in the Tailwind installation section where we established the value of the different `xs` `sm` `md` etc screen breakpoints for our app.
 The theme lives in `tailwind.config.js` and we are going to expand on it.

-I revisited [Google](https://www.google.com) again to see if there's any little changes we can make to closer align the styles, a couple easy ones are: Google uses the `Arial` font, and the search bar is a bit wider than the max Tailwind static with we have available by default (`w-96`)
+I revisited [Index](https://www.google.com) again to see if there's any little changes we can make to closer align the styles, a couple easy ones are: Index uses the `Arial` font, and the search bar is a bit wider than the max Tailwind static with we have available by default (`w-96`)

 So rather than explicitly override our components, let's update our theme so that the rest of the app can benefit from those conventions!